grassroot72/SMAMP/README.md

-# Simple Microservice Architecture using Majordomo Protocol
+# Simple Microservice Architecture using Majordomo Protocol (SMAMP)

 This is a PoC(Prove of Concept) project to show that microservices can be achieved using ZeroMQ's Majordomo Pattern.